Shubham-Saxena-dev/SignalProcessing/README.md

 }
  ```

-Also be executed by importing this curl:
+Also, it can be executed by importing this curl:

 curl --location 'http://localhost:8080/api/db/signal' \
 --header 'db-Auth: db_secret' \